CANBUS-9740/Offseason-2024/README.md

   - how the system is controlled/functions
   - detail problems you encountered and how you solved them
 - run, play and test the entire robot in a mock field
+  - legit play the game: drive around the field, collect notes, score them into amp and speaker.
+      - pay attention to:
+      - how easy/difficult it is to collect notes (from different angles)
+      - from which distances and angles can we shoot and score notes in amp and speaker
+          - how many times do we miss vs score?
+          - how much work does it require from the drive
+      - how easily does the robot navigate the field
+      - how quickly does it do anything? the game is has a time-limit, what can we do within this limit
   - write down and detail any recognized issue
   - attempt to fix small issues on the spot, larger issues can wait for later
   - push the robot to its limits, try to play like its a game in the competition